Gate Petroleum: Gate Foundation

 On September 24, 2008, Gate Petroleum's parent company, Gate Corporation, officially announced the establishment of the GATE Foundation, the philanthropic affiliate of Gate companies.
 The announcement was made during Gate's annual charity golf tournament at the Ponte Vedra Inn & Club.
 The 501(c)(3) non-profit, tax-exempt entity was established "to support efforts and services that nurture and protect the well-being of family and community," according to its mission statement.
 Hill Peyton, another son of company founder Herb Peyton, was named as its first President and Chairman of the GATE Foundation.
 The foundation's first major gift was $100,000 to Big Brothers Big Sisters (BBBS) of Northeast Florida.

 The Gate Open in 2009 provided $75,000 for the Police Athletic League in St. Johns and Duval counties.

 In 2010, Gate started an annual in-store fundraising campaign with change drop boxes at cash registers and the sale of $1 donation cards.
 A total of $36,000 was raised during that April for the American Red Cross.
 Different charities have been chosen in succeeding years.

-Future

-Gate Ethanol and Hamilton County, Florida officials reached an agreement in early 2004 for Gate to build a $160 million ethanol plant on 90 acre north of White Springs, Florida.
-The plant would have the capacity to produce 50 million gallons of ethanol annually and employ almost 50.
-In late 2006, the company announced that due to soaring costs of construction and the fluctuation in the price of ethanol, their original plan was no longer viable and would be scrapped.

-In October, 2007 Gate Biofuels announced plans to construct a terminal at the port in Jacksonville to receive and store Ethanol, which would be blended with gasoline before distribution to gas stations.
-Nationwide, ethanol production increased 33% from the prior year creating an oversupply because few distributors were prepared to perform the blending process.
-Another product under consideration was biodiesel, which is made from natural oils.
-The $90 million, 55 million gallon facility would have both rail and ship capabilities and was expected to be completed in 2010.
-However, the 2008 financial crisis caused plans to be put on hold, and the project was never resumed.